minecraftforum/rules-archive/rules/minecraft_xbox360_edition/rules.markdown

 your feature request is acceptable, however specific mod requests alone are not allowed.
 This includes DLC marketplace requests.
 Modifications to the Minecraft: Xbox Edition is against the [Xbox Live Terms of Use](http://www.xbox.com/en-US/legal/livetou).

+* __Existing features__

+  Do not suggest features that exist in any other version of Minecraft on any other platform.
+This section is geared towards new feature suggestions.

 ## Multiplayer